dtim-upc/spark/README.md

 ## Usage

-NextiaJD only supports Scala and Java programming.
-It is required those versions will be compatible with the version of Spark.
+NextiaJD only supports a compatible version of Scala and Java for Spark 3+.

 ### Attribute profiling

 To start a profiling we can use the method `attributeProfile()`from a DataFrame object.
 By default, once a profile is computed it is saved in the dataset directory.
-This allows to reuse the profile for future discoveries.
+This allows to reuse the profile for future discoveries without having to compute it again.

 ```
 val dataset = spark.read.csv(...)